rsyslog/rsyslog/source/configuration/modules/imrelp.rst

    "integer", "0", "no", "none"

-The number of unacknowledged probes to send before considering the connection dead and notifying the application layer.
+The number of keep-alive probes to send before considering the connection dead and notifying the application layer.
 The default, 0, means that the operating system defaults are used.
-This has only effect if keep-alive is enabled.
+This only has an effect if keep-alives are enabled.
 The functionality may not be available on all platforms.